wcaarls/puc8a/README.md

 # Instruction set architecture

 This very simple processor is a Harvard design, with 8-bit instructions and 8-bit data values.
-The memory has 256 addresses.
+Both instruction and data memories have 256 addresses.

 ## Registers